nelsonomuto/angular-ui-form-validation/README.md

 **Supports and tested on angular versions from 1.0.7 through the latest snapshot 1.3.0-build.2810**

+**Provides out of the box more than 20 commonly used validations that are easily configured using attributes on the directive**

+**Enables users with the capacity to add to the library of re-usable validations**

 **Supports multiple validation rules on one input element**

 **Supports custom error message strings**